starting a career after service

 To transition from the ADF to the civilian workforce is to enter a world of enormous possibility.
 This is both hugely exciting and a tad overwhelming.
 With so many potential paths to go down, it can be hard to know where to start.

-But in the meantime, these five questions are a great place to start when it comes to creating a road map for your civilian career.
+These five questions are a great place to start when it comes to creating a road map for your civilian career.
 With a little bit of planning and a few simple questions to ask yourself, you can put your left-right-left foot forward to march into your new life.

 What are my qualifications?